fprisse/Weblog/gdpr.md

 permalink: /gdpr/
 ---

-This blog tracks visitors visits for the purpose of:
+This blog logs visits for the purpose of:
  - protecting this blog against malicious users;
  - optimizing the performance of the blog;
  - compliance with legal obligations such as intellectual property protection;